Consensys/ethereum-developer-tools-list/README.md

 * [EthereumDev.io](https://ethereumdev.io) - The definitive guide for getting started with Ethereum smart contract programming.
 * [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.
 * [Ethereum Stack Exchange](https://ethereum.stackexchange.com/) - Post and search questions to help your development life cycle.
-* [Kauri.io](https://kauri.io/) - A community based knowledge platform for web3 and emerging technologies.
-Share curated content and collaborate on up-to-date and high-quality technical articles and series.
-Checkout the [Getting Started community](https://kauri.io/community/5d9b16fc890d310001b66e1b) to learn the basics.
 * [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications.
 * [Biconomy](https://biconomy.io) - Do gasless transactions in your dapp by enabling meta-transactions using simple to use SDK.
 * [Blocknative](https://blocknative.com) — Blockchain events before they happen.
 Blocknative's portfolio of developers tools make it easy to build with mempool data.